nemo794/nisarqa/docs/helpers/style_guide_for_writing_markdown_specs.md

 # Overview

-When writing the product spec Markdown files, the developer must be aware that the files will be displayed in both the online GitHub format, and the .docx format.
+When writing the product spec Markdown files, the developer must be aware that the files will be displayed in both the online GitHub format, and the DOCX format.

-In theory, GitHub-Flavored Markdown should translate nicely to both the GitHub interface and also in the .docx when converted via `pandoc`.
+In theory, GitHub-Flavored Markdown should translate nicely to both the GitHub interface and also in the DOCX when converted via `pandoc`.
 In practice, there are bugs.

 Here are some guidelines for writing the Markdown files for the QA products specs, and workarounds for the issues.